Red Rocket (film): Plot

-Mikey persuades Strawberry to break up with Nash, her high school boyfriend, after finding out she was not single when they met.
+Mikey persuades Strawberry to break up with Nash, a classmate with whom she has been having casual sex.
 Nash and his parents confront Mikey in the donut shop parking lot and beat him up.

-Mikey repeatedly tries to persuade Strawberry to travel with him to Los Angeles to pursue a career in pornography, which he plans on managing and which is his way back into the business.
+Mikey repeatedly tries to persuade Strawberry to travel with him to Los Angeles to pursue a career in pornography, which he plans to manage as his way back into the business.
 They grow closer, causing him to become distant from Lexi.
 When he disappears for a weekend with Strawberry, Lexi grows suspicious and they argue.
 Mikey berates her and brags about the $3,000 he made selling drugs.

-While riding in Lonnie's car, Mikey brags about his success with Strawberry and his comeback, which distracts Lonnie and makes him almost miss their exit, causing them to swerve across traffic, creating a multiple-vehicle collision which results in several injuries, but which they avoid.
+While riding in Lonnie's car, Mikey brags about his success with Strawberry and his comeback, which distracts Lonnie and makes him almost miss their exit, causing them to swerve across traffic, creating a multiple-vehicle collision that results in many injuries.
 They flee the scene and Mikey begs Lonnie to hide his involvement.
 Mikey is anxious, but Lonnie assumes full responsibility for the crash when he is arrested.

 Using the crash as an excuse, Mikey visits Strawberry at work and asks her to come to Los Angeles with him and start her porn career.
 She agrees and quits her job.
-That night, Mikey tells Lexi that he is leaving for Los Angeles in the morning.
-That night, Lexi and Lil convince Leondria to send her adult children, June and her brothers, to seize the $3,000 that Mikey earned from selling her pot.
-They confront him while he is sleeping and take the money.
-Mikey flees naked out of the bedroom window and he runs to Leondria's house, begging her to return his money.
-Explaining that he is being punished for selling her marijuana to the unionized construction workers, she gives Mikey $200 and tells him to leave or be beaten up.
-Humiliated, he leaves with a few possessions in a trash bag.
-After traveling all night on foot to Strawberry's house, he imagines seeing her dressed in a bikini in her doorway as his eyes well with tears.
+That evening, before going to bed, Mikey tells Lexi he is leaving for California in the morning.

+Later that night, while Mikey is sleeping, Lexi and Lil call Leondria to send her adult children, June and her brothers, to seize the $3,000 Mikey earned.
+They wake him and take the money.
+Mikey flees out the bedroom window and runs naked to Leondria's house, begging her to return his money.
+He realizes that all this time, Leondria has been keeping an eye on him for Lexi and Lil.
+She gives Mikey $200 for a bus ticket and tells him to leave town forever, and that if he is still there by tomorrow or ever comes back, he will be beaten up.

+Humiliated, Mikey leaves with his few possessions in a trash bag.
+After walking to Strawberry's house all night, he reaches it in the morning, dehydrated and exhausted.
+Upon arriving, he imagines Strawberry opening the door in a red bikini and dancing, and tears up.